ivan-ristovic/the-godfather/Documentation/Parts/Currency.md

 ### work crime
 <details><summary markdown='span'>Expand for additional information</summary><p>

 *Attempt a crime.
-This can be done once every 5 minutes.*
+This can be done once every 5 minutes.
+Keep in mind that attempting a crime at night gives higher chance of success.*

 **Guild only.**